Azure/portaldocs/portal-sdk/generated/design-patterns-page-fullscreen.md

 <a name="full-screen-pages-context"></a>
 ## Context
 As users navigate the portal, they expect a common web interaction experience.

 <a name="full-screen-pages-problem"></a>
 ## Problem
 Earlier portal designs used narrow blades that stacked to the right into horizontally scrolling "journeys" as the user navigated.
-These stacked blades often resulted in existing blades being partially displayed which made it hard for the user to know where to look and orient where in the portal they were.
+These stacked blades often resulted in existing blades being partially displayed which made it hard for the user to know where to look and understand where in the portal they were.
 Horizontal scrolling is also more foreign than the common vertical scrolling of long web pages.

 Users have made it very clear they don’t like horizontal scrolling – in large part because it doesn’t match how they expect to interact with websites.